Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Methodology

 \subsubsection{Error-Guided Repair}

 Our workflow integrates an automated, iterative repair loop to handle implausible responses, a concept central to the field of automated program repair (APR)~\cite{apr:19}.
+We mandate that models output changes as self-contained search-and-replace blocks in a structured JSON format, avoiding the fragility of line-number-based Git diffs which LLMs often struggle to generate accurately~\cite{ahn2024large,xu2025llm}.

 Following the definition of \emph{plausibility} from APR literature~\cite{qi:15}, a response is considered \emph{implausible} if (a) the LLM did not produce a valid patch in the prescribed format, (b) the patched code failed to compile, or (c), the patched code did not pass the provided unit test suite.
 Conversely, a solution that meets all of these conditions is considered \textit{plausible}.

 When we encountered an implausible patch, we automatically construct a new repair prompt containing the original prompt, the model's failed output, and the corresponding diagnostic message (e.g., the compilation error).
 This feedback loop enables the model to potentially self-correct implausible solutions.
-However, in our preliminary experimentation, we have seen that ---if initial generation or repair attempts are unsuccessful--- the model rarely manages to fix the issue on its own.
-Hence, we end the repair loop after a maximum of \emph{two} attempts for integration failures and \emph{three} for verification failures.
+To avoid infinite looping, we end the repair loop after a maximum of \emph{two} attempts for integration failures and \emph{three} for verification failures.
+More attempts have not led to a successful repair in our experimentation.